ethinethin/DDO-1/assembler/README.md

     ; on page 2
     page2_label,

-(which would allow jumping to page2_label from anywhere, via `JMP (page2_label_location)`)
+which would allow jumping to page2_label from anywhere, via `JMP (page2_label_location)`.

-All keywords should be capitalized and all labels would be best if lowercase.
+All keywords should be capitalized and all labels should be lowercase (not mandatory but helpful).
 Indirection is specified by brackets, e.g.:

-JMP label              ; jump to address of label
-JMP (label)            ; jump to address stored in label
+    JMP label              ; jump to address of label JMP (label)            ; jump to address stored in label

-Does this work?
-Well, the tests I've written so far work.
-They are in ../programs, and are fairly simple, but they seem to work.

-A problem, similar loop labels may give grief, e.g. "loop" vs. "loop2", any instances of "loop2" will be read as "loop" ..
-I need to fix the string logic, should be easy
+See ../programs/08_spacing/spacing.S for formatting recommendations.